FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/04MessageSchema.md

-If a message designer wishes to control byte boundary alignment or map to an existing data structure, element offset may optionally be specified on simple types within a composite type.
+If a message designer wishes to control byte boundary alignment or map to an existing data structure, element offset may optionally be specified on a simple type, enum or bitset within a composite type.
 Offset is the number of octets from the start of the composite; it is a zero-based index.

 If specified, offset must be greater than or equal to the sum of the